bnb-chain/bnb-chain.github.io/docs/bnb-greenfield/for-validator/run-node/become-validator.md

     robust method, particularly when dealing with keys like the `delegator` and `operator` keys.

     For enhanced security and best practices, the usage of the `Cold Wallet` and `MPC Wallet` is strongly encouraged.
-    These wallets are fully compatible with the `gnfd-tx-sender` tool, you can refer to [transaction data](../gnfd-cli.md#transaction-data) for more details.

 !!! note
     The `keyring-backend` supports multiple storage backends, some of which may not be available on all operating systems.